guardian/dotcom-rendering/dotcom-rendering/docs/architecture/030-use-percy-for-e2e-visual-regression-testing.md

   seem to have [solid backing](https://www.browserstack.com/blog/browserstack-has-acquired-percy/), at the time of writing.
 - Cost?
+- Time to execute.
+This is an unknown quantity at this stage but if the execution time for Percy is too long it could delay deployments
 ### Other considerations

 - Cypress lists [a number of other packages](https://docs.cypress.io/guides/tooling/visual-testing#Tooling)